Our Sun is the nearest star to Earth

 - it weighs 2,000 trillion trillion tonnes – about 300,000 times as much as the Earth’s weight.

 - heating by nuclear reactions to temperatures of 15 millionºC.

 - visible surface layer of our Sun is called photosphere – sea of boiling gas sends out the light and heat that we see and feel on Earth.

-- flames – it’s called spicules dart through a thin layer above the photoshere called the chromosphere.
+- flames – it’s called spicules dart through a thin layer above the photosphere called the chromosphere.

-- above the chromsphere – the Sun’s halo `look-like` corona (see above the photo)
+- above the chromosphere – the Sun’s halo `look-like` corona.

 - the heat from the Sun – erupts on the surface called granules or gigantic arcs of hot gases called solar prominence.